Canada '67: Production and exhibition

-The movie was commissioned by the Telephone Association of Canada and produced by Walt Disney Productions.
+The film was commissioned by the Telephone Association of Canada and produced by Walt Disney Productions.
 A converted B-25 bomber rebuilt by Paul Mantz's Tallmantz Aviation film unit was used to capture the aerial shots.
-The movie was one of the rarest Circle-Vision movies ever exhibited; it has not been exhibited since the conclusion of the World's Fair in 1967, except for a brief appearance in January 1974 at Disney's Magic Kingdom during its Salute to Canada.
+The film was one of the rarest Circle-Vision movies ever exhibited; it has not been exhibited since the conclusion of the World's Fair in 1967, except for a brief appearance in January 1974 at Disney's Magic Kingdom during its Salute to Canada.
 The film also served as the inspiration for the subsequent O Canada! movie that has played at Disney's Epcot Center since 1982.

 The film cameras, nine of them arranged in a circle to record a 360° view, were assembled in a uniquely designed 400 lb frame to allow for precise filming while the multiple movie camera rig was suspended from a converted B-25 bomber plus various boats and vehicles.
 A four-person production team shot about 60 mi of 35 mm colour film over a 10-month period.

-The finished movie showed 80 separate scenes, presented to audiences of about 1,200–1,500 viewers per showing, every 30 minutes.
-In typical Disney World theme park style, one set of doors permitted the audience to enter the theatre's viewing area which was divided into narrow 'strips' and which had no seating –viewers stood for the entire performance or could lean on the solid guide rails positioned between the strips.
+The finished film showed 80 separate scenes, presented to audiences of about 1,200–1,500 viewers per showing, every 30 minutes.
+In typical Disney World theme park style, one set of doors permitted the audience to enter the theatre's viewing area which was divided into narrow 'strips' and which had no seating – viewers stood for the entire performance or could lean on the solid guide rails positioned between the strips.
 When each film showing was complete the audience would keep walking straight forward to exit via a second set of doors on the opposite side of the theatre entrance.
 The continuous flow-through design allowed for the maximum of viewers with only minimal delays between showings.

 The 360° wrap-around theatre used nine 35mm Simplex X-L projectors, one for each of the film cameras, with each one projecting a 40° wide image onto a completely circular screen in order to produce a 360° view.
 The screens were 23 ft in height, with a 273 ft circumference, positioned 7 ft above floor level.

-Twelve powerful stereo speakers were suspended above the top of the screens, and which played the English and French commentary, sound effects and an especially composed musical score.
+Twelve powerful stereo speakers were suspended above the top of the screens, and which played the English and French commentary, sound effects and a specially composed musical score.
 The audio tracks were recorded on two separate six-channel 35mm magnetic tape media.